 Educational KOL @罗振宇

-In the business and education sphere, being older is seen as an advantage indicating wisdom, experience and knowledge. @罗振宇 is the host of his own immensely popular online talk show Logical Thinking (Luoji Siwei) and founder of the knowledge sharing app iGet (得到). @新东方王江涛 is a famous teacher associated with the New Oriental English training organization.
+In the business and education sphere, being older is seen as an advantage indicating wisdom, experience and knowledge. @罗振宇 is the host of his own immensely popular online talk show Logical Thinking (Luoji Siwei) and founder of the knowledge sharing app iGet (得到). @新东方王江涛 is a famous teacher associated with the New Oriental English training organisation.

 KOL marketing doesn’t need to be restricted to millennial and Gen Z consumers.
 Chinese parents, adults, and seniors are an important market segment and there are plenty of KOLs who can help you reach them.